-Learn 3 no-cost practical ways to jumpstart your high school fundraiser and turn it into a big success
+Learn 3 no-cost ways to transform your high school sale

 Elementary school students can become excited over the simplest things.
 They’re easy to please.
 You can convince them by simply showing them a few prizes that they can win and they’re ready to go sell to the world.
 High school students, not so much.
 They’re a bit more of a challenge.
 “What’s in it for me?”, is probably the first thing that comes to mind.
 They need to know the ‘why’.
 Older students are not so easy or forgiving.
 They often appear skeptical, and worse, are simply disinterested.

 When you think about it, the younger student also needs a ‘why’.
 Their ‘why’ is having an opportunity to win a prize.
 So why can’t you simply do the same thing for a high school fundraiser?

 Well, you probably could, but the prizes would most likely need to be very expensive, so you return on your investment would probably be in jeopardy.

 Students who are ‘easy to please’ don’t need much motivation, so winning an off-brand prize won’t break the bank.
 The right prize can motivate almost anyone to go out and make sales, no matter how old the student.
 However, that’s not realistic.
 So we’re probably going to need to approach the high school student a bit differently.